 The Treasurer shall be elected for one year.

 Section 8.
 CLERK

-The Clerk shall keep accurate minutes of the business proceedings of the church, including the reception and dismission of members; keep a complete roll of the members of the church and their addressed; issue letters of dismission and certificates of Christian standing, as authorized by the church' conduct all official correspondence, preserve and properly file in a safe place all letters, reports, and other documents pertaining to his or her office; and assist in preparing denominational reports and any others that may required.
+The Clerk shall keep accurate minutes of the business proceedings of the church, including the reception and dismission of members; keep a complete roll of the members of the church and their addressed; issue letters of dismission and certificates of Christian standing, as authorized by the church, conduct all official correspondence, preserve and properly file in a safe place all letters, reports, and other documents pertaining to his or her office; and assist in preparing denominational reports and any others that may be required.
 He or she shall deliver immediately to his or her successor all books, files, records, and other documents in his or her possession.

 The Clerk shall also serve as parliamentarian.

 The Clerk shall be elected for one year.

 Section 9.
 SUNDAY CHURCH SCHOOL SUPERINTENDENT